rust1cean/infinite-scroll-svelte/README.md

 - All keys must be unique

+## Important

+The `onPrevChunk` and `onNextChunk` scroll events will be blocked until the previous ones are executed

 ## Props

 - **onPrevChunk**: *async fn()* - this event occurs when the user scrolls the container to the top